-Yes, here's our recommended statement: Any student with a disability requesting accommodations is required to register with Services for Students with Disabilities (firstname.lastname@example.org; 847-467-5530) and provide an accommodation notification from SSD to his/her professor, preferably within the first two weeks of class.
+Yes, here's our recommended statement: Any student with a disability requesting accommodations is required to register with Services for Students with Disabilities (firstname.lastname@example.org; 847-467-5530) and provide professors with an accommodation notification from SSD, preferably within the first two weeks of class.
 All information will remain confidential.

 How are testing accommodations arranged?